The Productivity Killer: Why Japan’s “Do You Have a Minute?” Is the Most Disruptive Question in Office History

 Fighting the loneliness disease: The value of flexible design

 Having complained extensively about working in the office, I should confess I didn’t mean to deny its value completely.
 The truth is, the period of COVID made me keenly aware of the importance of human connection.
-Loneliness is a deadly disease, and perhaps we need to work in the office to avoid it.
+Loneliness is a deadly disease.
+And I don’t mean that metaphorically: a large-scale meta-analysis found that weak social connections are associated with a roughly 50% increase in mortality risk—an effect in the same league as smoking and obesity.

 The images above are of our Tokyo office.
 My favorite part is its diversity.
 You can be alone and deeply absorb yourself in something in the semi-private, partitioned areas.
 Conversely, you can communicate closely with colleagues in the open areas when you’re feeling lonely to death.
 This flexible design allows the individual to choose the right setting for their task and emotional state.
 This, I sincerely hope, will be the new standard for Japanese offices.